 If you wish to issue API calls every 5 minutes, this effectively means the document's server will remain active indefinitely (24 hours per day).
 After a day, you would expect to see a full 24 hours of usage.
 Over a year this will total to roughly 8,760 hours.

 - API usage against a Free document uses up the Free license view-mode hours.
-API usage against a Professional document uses up the Server time for private dashboards hours.
+API usage against a Professional document uses up the Server time for private dashboard hours.

 - Viewing hours are computed based on the hours that the server hosting the document is active.